microsoft/app-camp/docs/aad/MessagingExtension.md

 ![Teams App Camp](../../assets/code-lab-banner.png)

-## Add a Messaging Extension
+# Add a Messaging Extension

-This lab is part of extending app capabilities for your teams app which begins with a Northwind Orders core application using the `AAD` path.
-The [core app](../../src/create-core-app/aad/A03-after-apply-styling/) is the boilerplate application with which you will do this lab.

-> Complete labs [A01](A01-begin-app.md)-[A03](A03-after-apply-styling.md) for deeper understanding of how the core application works, to set up AAD application registration etc. to update the `.env` file as per the `.env_sample`.
-This configuration is required for the success of the lab.

-The completed lab is [here](../../src/extend-with-capabilities/MessagingExtension/)

-So far you have see how you can bring your application into teams but in this exercise we will explore how you can streamline work using the capabilities in the Microsoft Teams development platform.
+---8<--- "extended-lab-intro.md"

+In this lab, you'll add a Search Messaging Extension to the Northwind Orders application so users can access and share order information in Microsoft Teams conversations.
+The information will be shared on an adaptive card; users receiving the card can then take action on the data.

+!!! note "There are several kinds of messaging extensions
-Suppose you want to search some data in an external system (in our case the Northwind database) and share the result in a conversation.
-Or you want to do an action like create, add or update data into this external system and still share all this in a conversation in Teams.
+    A Search Messaging extension is useful when you want to let users look up information in a Teams conversation.
+You can also create Action Messaging Extensions to do things like create, add or update data in your application, and still share all this in a conversation in Teams.
 All this is possible using **Messaging extensions** capability in Teams.

 We will cover the following concepts in this exercise: